 It has been my long-held conviction that John Paul I deserves to be remembered as he truly was in life: a rare, radiant, and endearing modern embodiment of the Good News.
 Albino Luciani’s presence among us was so exemplary that it could — and should — continue to inspire a globe of weary and cynical people yearning for the “greater gifts” and a “more excellent way” of living.

-I first seriously considered writing a celebration of Papa Luciani’s life more than a dozen years ago when Janet Manus, a New York City literary agent who had been impressed with one of my newspaper pieces, called and urged me to write a book.
+I first seriously considered writing a celebration of Luciani’s life some two dozen years ago when Janet Manus, then a New York City literary agent who had been impressed with one of my newspaper pieces, called and urged me to write a book.
 The timing, however, was not propitious; my wife and I were then raising three young children while I was teaching full-time and freelancing to augment my income.

-Now — at long last — major impediments are vanishing and the pen relentlessly beckons me again.
+Now — at long last — major impediments have vanished, and the pen relentlessly beckons me again.
 Like Saint Paul in 1 Corinthians, I believe that, “a wide door for effective work has opened to me.”